blakkisrud/RedMarrowSFactor/README.md

 information.

 29/7/2020: Made classes for the skeletal phantoms.
 Now can produce workable multiple CF-phantoms with one line of code.
 Neat!
-3/8/2020: Incorposrated the generator-function into the class declaration.
+3/8/2020: Incorporated the generator-function into the class declaration.
+6/8/2020: Wrote function to calculate dose directly from a set of inputs on the phantom objects

 Bugs:

-* Cant index the final multi-CF-frame by CF - get exception.

 Needed things:

-0) Different CFs in a neat format.
-Stick with pandas-frame for now?
-Use pickle-files for persistent data-storage.

 1) Input data-format, best with perhaps an input file?
+Input now is an excel-file imported as a pandas-frame with named columns.
+Write function to tack on the absorbed dose?
+* Name of the absorbed-dose column
+* Pandas-frame
+* Call to the calculate-dose-function

 2) Other nuclies, 90-Y, 131-I?

-3) Usable interface - see point 1.
+Not needed right now.
+Not needed right now.